 The Best Time to Ski Japan - Honshu Vs Hokkaido.

 One of the hardest things about planning a ski vacation is deciding on when to go.
-It’s always hard to predict when the best snow will fall at each ski resort (and of course, we’re at the mercy of the weather gods), however, here’s a guide to help choose the best time to head to Japan for your next Winter ski holiday.
+It’s always hard to predict when the best snow will fall at each ski resort and we’re all at the mercy of the weather gods.
+Here’s a rough guide to help choose the best time to head to Japan for your next Winter ski holiday.

 Added to this, is that when thinking of skiing in Japan, it’s often the choice of which island – the main island of Honshu, or the smaller island of Hokkaido located up North.
-Both have incredible skiing opportunities, with challenging slopes, traditional villages, and copious amounts of that famous Japanese powder snow.
+Both have incredible skiing opportunities with challenging slopes, traditional villages and (hopefully) copious amounts of that famous Japanese powder snow.
 Due to their location, Honshu and Hokkaido ski resorts also have varying seasons, some starting earlier and some lasting through until April.

 When to travel?
-Peak season for almost all resorts in Japan are over Christmas and New Years Eve, during Chinese New Year (date varies each year).
+Peak seasons for almost all resorts in Japan are over Christmas and New Years Eve, during Chinese New Year (date varies each year).
 Some resorts have festivals which make them busy at a specific time, such as the Fire Festival in Nozawa Onsen (January 15th each year).
-Prices are much higher of these dates, as well as the number of people on the slopes, so it can be more crowded – restaurants, bars, shuttle buses, and of course, lift lines and slopes.
+Prices are much higher on these peak dates and it can be more crowded – in restaurants, bars, shuttle buses, and of course, lift lines and slopes.
 January is the most popular time to visit Japan ski resorts due to work and school holiday breaks for those in Australia.
-Many resort offer Spring passes and deals to encourage travellers later in the season, and you’ll find many more lodging options available to suit your needs over these dates.
-Travelling in March and April also means you may see the wondrous Cherry Blossoms, more bluebird days, superb après ski, and exceptional mountain views.
+Many resorts offer Spring passes and deals to encourage travellers later in the season, and you’ll find many more lodging options available to suit your needs over these dates.
+Travelling in March and April also means you may see the wondrous Cherry Blossoms in southern cities, more bluebird days, superb après ski, and exceptional mountain views.

 The main island of Japan, Honshu is home to some of Japan’s major ski resorts, including Shiga Kogen, Hakuba, Myoko Kogen, Madarao, and Nozawa Onsen.
-Many of the popular resorts are located in the Niigata and Nagano prefectures, which are renowned for their exceptional snowfall.
-Being close to the Sea of Japan (only 25km away), these areas receive mammoth amounts of light and dry powder (up to 16 metres a season!) as the moisture is drawn up over the mountain ranges and condenses into snow atop the ski resorts.
+Many of the popular resorts are located in the Niigata and Nagano prefectures which are renowned for their exceptional snowfall.
+Being close to the Sea of Japan (only 25km away), these areas receive decent amounts of powder (up to 16 metres a season!) as the moisture is drawn up over the mountain ranges and condenses into snow atop the ski resorts.

 Best time to travel?
-Hokkaido is known for having a good early start to the season, with snowfall often in December creating the start of a good snowpack.
+Hokkaido generally has an earlier start to the season than Honshu resorts, with snowfalls in December creating the start of a good snowpack.
 Generally, powder days come with more frequency from early January until the end of February and then hit sporadically throughout March.
 There will be weeks where you don't see the sunshine or mountains around you as it just doesn't stop snowing and temperatures can be very cold.
-Many resorts still receive powder days well into April.
-It’s not uncommon to see Spring-like conditions early in the season, then excess snowfall in Spring.
+Many resorts still receive powder days into April.
+It’s not uncommon to see a patch of Spring-like conditions mid-way through the season, then excess snowfall in Spring.
 If you have no set time on when you need to travel but your priorities are the best chances of powder, a decent snowpack (especially important if doing any side/backcountry), fewer crowds and non-peak lodging prices our suggestion is to visit for at least a week, some time during the fist three weeks of February either before or after Chinese New Year (depending on when that falls).